 After a day of exploring, we headed back to Braemar for an evening of entertainment.
 The entertainment aboard Braemar is abundant, with something to wow you at every turn.
 During our eight nights away, we were delighted by magician Davey McAuley, The Braemar Show Company, Funky Blue, comedian Lloyd Hollett, the Fred.
 Olsen crew (in their very own crew show!) and the captain, Captain Jozo Glavic.
 The Captain’s Cocktail Party was a real highlight!
 Held on a formal night, guests dress up in their finest wears to dazzle the Captain at the intimate event held in the Neptune Lounge.

 Following an announcement from the Captain on day 6 regarding approaching adverse weather conditions, the decision was made to sail to Honfleur (rather than La Coruna) and so day 7 was spent at sea.

 This provided an excellent opportunity to reflect on the room that we had been staying in for the previous days.
 Located on Deck 4, we were in a Superior Ocean View cabin.
-Approximately 140 square feet, this room, with its picture window, felt spacious yet homely and made it easy to see that everything has been designed with guests and their needs in mind.
+Approximately 140 square feet, this room, with its picture window, felt spacious yet homely, which made it easy to see that everything has been designed with guests and their needs in mind.
 With plenty of wardrobe space, it was easy to tidy away our belongings and keep mess to a minimum.
 Each room on board a Fred.
-Olsen ship has climate control (very helpful when in hotter climes!), an interactive smart TV, a desk, phone, mini-fridge, hairdryer and tea & coffee making facilities.
+Olsen ship has climate control (very helpful when in hotter climes!), an interactive smart TV, a desk, phone, mini-fridge, hairdryer and tea and coffee making facilities.